 Sue has glided from writing French & Saunders skits to conducting orchestras, getting the nation baking and exploring the Mekong river.
 After dinner Sue serves up a melange of historical, comical and culinary tales.

 Sue Perkins is a comedian, actor, writer and presenter.
-As one half of comedy duo Mel & Sue, she presents the game show institution The Generation Game, and took The Great British Bake Off to new heights of popularity.
-She’s also fronted programmes covering everything from brass bands to art to animals.
+As one half of comedy duo Mel & Sue, she helped take The Great British Bake Off to new heights of popularity, as well as reinvigorating daytime chat shows.
+Sue’s also fronted programmes covering everything from brass bands to art to animals.